hansenms/minecraft-server/README.md

 helm install bedrock-server helm/minecraft-bedrock/ --set persistence.resourcePolicy="delete"
 ```

-## Connecting to Bedrock servers from consoles
+## Connecting to Bedrock servers from consoles (Xbox One)

-If your players are using a Windows 10 client, they will be able to add the minecraft server by hitting "Add server" in the servers menu and then filling in the details"
+If your players are using a Windows 10 client, they will be able to add the minecraft server by hitting "Add server" in the servers menu and then filling in the details

 ![adding a new server](https://cloud.addictivetips.com/wp-content/uploads/2018/08/add-server-minecraft.jpg)